Skip to Content

 Theatre Aurora is a key performance venue within the town.
 They provide affordable, high quality, diverse and relevant theatre that engages the community both as audience and as creator.
 They are volunteer run and operated.
 In 2020, they received the Arts and Culture Award from the Town of Aurora.

-Source: Visit the Theatre Aurora website.
+Visit the Theatre Aurora website for more information.

-• 32 - Aurora South
+• Route 32 - Aurora South

-• 98 - Yonge
+• Route 98 - Yonge

 • Viva blue